 Stress and anxiety are normal parts of life.
 Most of us have experienced stress at some point.
 Stress is simply our body’s natural reaction to certain situations.
 But feeling stress or anxiety for long periods of time is unhealthy and can have negative effects on our bodies.
 Too much stress over time can trigger headaches, insomnia, a weakened immune system, high blood pressure, and increase your chances of having a heart attack.

 Your body’s response to stress and anxiety can also lead to issues in the jaw joint.
 In response to stress, you may start clenching your jaw during the day or grinding your teeth while you sleep (known as bruxism).
 Keeping your jaw tight or grinding your teeth overworks your TMJ and can wear down the disc inside your jaw joint.
 Bruxism can also alter the alignment of your bite, which puts extra stress on the jaw joint and surrounding muscles.
-Over time, the jaw joint begins to break down, leading to a TMJ disorder.
+Over time, the jaw joint begins to break down.
+This is how TMJ pain is caused by stress.

 A Vicious Cycle

 Stress-related TMJ disorders can create a vicious cycle.
 In many cases, our body’s response to stress leads to the breakdown of the jaw joint.
 However, the pain and discomfort that comes with TMJ disorders can be extremely frustrating.

 Patients who have been living with TMJ pain for a long time are prone to even more stress and anxiety, especially when they can’t find a solution to their problem.
 As these patients continue dealing with the jaw pain and earaches, their body responds to that continued stress.
 Jaws keep clenching, teeth keep grinding, and as a result, these patients have increased TMJ pain.